DaneshMoradigaravand/PlasmidPerm/README.md

 ### Citation <a name="citation"></a>

 ## Citation
-If you use the code or findings from this study, please cite the following research article:
+If you use the code or findings from this study, please cite the following article:

 ```
 Danesh Moradigaravand, Liguan Li, Arnaud Dechesne, Joseph Nesme, Roberto de la Cruz, Huda Ahmad, Manuel Banzhaf, Søren J Sørensen, Barth F Smets, Jan-Ulrich Kreft